Posted on Friday 19 February 2021

 Hand 2 Hold

-CLIC Sargent, the UK's leading charity for young cancer patients, are supporting young people (over 16) who have had to go through treatment, attend scans...Sign our pledge
+Young Lives vs Cancer, alongside Teenage Cancer Trust, is supporting young people (over 16) who have had to go through treatment, attend scans and hospital...Sign our pledge